Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 The History Of Mt.
 Gilead State Park

 The first European settlers in the area arrived after 1812.
-The first sawmill and the first gristmill were built here on the Whetstone Creek in 1821.
+The first sawmill and the first gristmill were built here on Whetstone Creek in 1821.
 The town of Mt.
 Gilead also played an important role as it served as a major stop on the underground railroad prior to the outbreak of the American Civil War.
 In more recent times, there was an oil boom in Morrow County.
 A well was drilled in the early 1960s and this well produced over 200 barrels of oil a day.
 As the well struck decent, quality oil, another 40 wells were drilled in the Morrow County area on an annual basis.

 The first lake was hollowed out in Mt.
 Gilead back in 1919.
-This lake is located on the upper level of Sam's Creek.
+This lake is located on the upper level of Sam’s Creek.
 In 1930, a larger lake was also completed below the first lake and this was located on the same tributary as Whetstone Creek.
 In 1949 after World War II, this lake was handed over to the Ohio Department of Natural Resources.
-The primary goal of this action is that the area was to be maintained as a state park.
+The primary goal of this action is for the area to be maintained as a state park.

-Tell Me About Mt.
+Mt.
 Gilead State Park Natural Features

 Mt.
 Gilead State Park has plenty of natural wonders that visitors can admire and enjoy.